-Dr. Yuan-Han Huang is an assistant professor of Industrial Engineering at Penn State Erie, The Behrend College.
-Dr. Huang received the B.S. in Industrial Engineering from I-Shou University, Taiwan; the M.B.A. in Industrial Management from the Nation Taiwan University Science and Technology, Taiwan; and the M.S. in Industrial and Systems Engineering from the State University of New York (SUNY), Buffalo.
-In 2013, Dr. Huang received his Ph.D. in Industrial Engineering with a concentration in Human Factors Engineering from Clemson University.
+Dr. Yuan-Han Huang received the B.S. in Industrial Engineering from I-Shou University, Taiwan; the M.B.A. in Industrial Management from the National Taiwan University Science & Technology, Taiwan; and the M.S. in Industrial & Systems Engineering from the State University of New York (SUNY), Buffalo.
+Dr. Huang received his Ph.D. in Industrial Engineering with a concentration in Human Factors Engineering from Clemson University in 2013.

 Dr. Huang joined Penn State Behrend in August, 2013.
 Prior to the employment at the Penn State Behrend, he was a graduate research assistant and teaching assistant at Clemson University.
-Dr. Huang was the recipient of the student-voted Teaching Assistant of the Year Award in 2012.
 His research interest focuses on investigating the evolution of medical professionals’ workflow under various healthcare settings.

 Dr. Huang’s research focuses on improving the quality of care in the healthcare community and on supporting the long-term sustainability of clinical practice evolution.
 The ultimate goal of the healthcare research concentrations is to develop a series of state-of-the-art healthcare evaluation methods and tool kits.
 To achieve this goal, Dr. Huang investigates the evolution of workflows in the inpatient, outpatient, and long-term healthcare settings based on the usage of new technology and communication strategies.